cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '100-lets move' file contains a shell script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 The '101-clean emacs' file contains a shell script that deletes all files in the current working directory that end with the character ~.

+The '102-tree' file contains a shell script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.